Communities

 To avoid getting stuck next week, you could try to permanently disconnect the app, e.g. via https://o...

-samcarter‭ wrote about 3 years ago
+samcarter‭ wrote over 3 years ago

 To avoid getting stuck next week, you could try to permanently disconnect the app, e.g. via https://objective-see.com/products/lulu.html

-Canina‭ wrote about 3 years ago
+Canina‭ wrote over 3 years ago

 The more general term for the type of software would be an application firewall.
 From a quick perusal of links from $SEARCHENGINE, it looks like whatever is built into OS X can block incoming connections on a per-application basis, but not outgoing connections.
 Still might be worth checking out, just in case.